Floodplain Management Training

 Principles of Substantial Damage & Substantial Improvement

-In Texas, severe thunderstorms are common in the spring and the fall, and hurricane season runs from June 1 to November 30.
-This webinar will present the principles of Substantial Damage/Substantial Improvement (SD/SI), to prepare you for managing the aftermath of natural disasters.
-This is an updated version of our previous webinar that takes a fresh look at SD/SI and the role it plays in the NFIP.
+As we saw this July, extreme weather can occur outside of the months that Texans may be accustomed to and prepared for.
+This webinar will present the principles of Substantial Damage/Substantial Improvement (SD/SI) to prepare communities for managing the aftermath of disasters.
+This is an updated version of our previous webinar on SD/SI where we will take a fresh look at SD/SI and the role it plays in the National Flood Insurance Program.
 We will spend more time on what to expect in a post-disaster environment, conducting SD/SI assessments in the field, and how to utilize relevant resources and funding.

-Participants can receive 2 continuing education credits through the Texas Floodplain Management Association after attending this webinar.
+Participants can receive two continuing education credits through the Texas Floodplain Management Association after attending this webinar.

 Location: Online